-These plant transformation vectors belong to the Level P class of Golden Gate vectors (Werner et al, 2012; Engler et al, 2014).
-Both pAGM31195 and pAGM32305 carry on its backbone the nptll gene (for bacterial selection only) and the ipt gene (for counter-selection of plants where the backbone has been integrated) (Richael et al, 2008).
-They also carry sequences that function as bacterial origins of replication. pAGM31195 carries the pMB1 replicon (same pMB1 variant as in the pUC19 vector) and the RiA4 replicon while pAGM32305 carries the pBR322 and the RiA4 replicons.
+Vector pAGM32305 was used to assemble plasmids SLJ24904 and SLJ25057.
+This vector belongs to the Level P class of Golden Gate vectors (Werner et al, 2012; Engler et al, 2014). pAGM32305 carries on its backbone the nptII gene (for bacterial selection only) and the ipt gene (for counter-selection of plants where the backbone has been integrated) (Richael et al, 2008).
+It also carries sequences that function as bacterial origins of replication: pBR322 and RiA4.

-Located between the two border sequences of the T-DNA region of the Level P transformation vectors is the Golden Gate cassette sequence.
+Located between the two border sequences of the T-DNA region of the Level P transformation vector is the Golden Gate cassette sequence.
 This enables the insertion of the genes to be transferred to plant hosts by the Golden Gate cloning technique (Engler et al, 2008).
 This cloning cassette includes recognition sites for Type IIS restriction endonucleases and 4-nucleotide-overhang sequences to determine the polarity of the insert.
 The Golden Gate cassette includes the LacZ gene which is replaced by the genes of interest upon cloning.
 The orientation of the T-DNA boundary sequences in these vectors means that any new DNA integrated in the Golden Gate cassette site is transferred to the plant DNA.